-4. Personalize for More Success
+4. Personalize for more success

 By adjusting the content of the newsletter to suit individuals, you increase its relevance.
-Addressing your recipients personally and catering to their personal preferences will lead to greater activity than with a mass mailing.
+Addressing your recipients personally and catering to their personal preferences will lead to greater activity than a generic mass email.

-You can also personalize based on where your recipients live or for specific products (the fastest running shoes for Easter Bunnies).
+You can also personalize based on where your recipients live or for specific products (The fastest running shoes for Easter Bunnies).

 Inviting your recipients to play a game not only adds lightness and merriment to your newsletter—it can significantly improve your conversion rate.

 You can hide a certain number of Easter eggs in the newsletter and then ask your recipients to count them; if they send you the correct response by email, they can receive a coupon code.

-You could also add a not-too-easy-to-find link to a landing page where the recipients can find an Easter present from you.
+You could also add a not-too-easy-to-find CTA link to a landing page where the recipients can find an Easter present from you.

-6. Consider Regional Differences
+6. Consider regional differences

 In Bermuda, for example, people celebrate Good Friday by flying kites.
 New York hosts the famous Easter Parade along Fifth Avenue, and Lancashire, U.K., has its Nutter’s Dance.

 In France, bells, not bunnies, bring Easter chocolate to children, whereas in Australia, the Easter Bilby (an endangered desert marsupial) brings treats.
 People in Scandinavia light bonfires to ward off witches over the Easter weekend, and Ghana celebrates with its annual Paragliding Festival.

 If appropriate, segment your recipients according to their place of residence.
-It’s now up to you to determine your target audience’s specific Easter customs and respond to them accordingly.
+It’s up to you to determine your target audience’s specific Easter customs and respond to them accordingly.

-Send Your Easter Newsletter with Sendinblue
+Send your Easter newsletter with Sendinblue